LogSentinel/sentinel-trails-documentation/integrations.rst

 URL is Logsentinel API url (api.logsentinel.com)

 \Authorization and Application-Id headers contain mandatory headers for authentication and authorization.
 Values of Application-Id and Authorization are just an example.
 Your organization real values must be provided.
-Authorization header consists of “Basic” string + base64_encode(:)
+Authorization header consists of “Basic” string + base64_encode(<your organization id>:<your secret>)

 Extracting data from logs here is just simple regex that reads 4 words from log file and fills the mandatory url params (actorId, action , entityType, entityId).
 You can use all Nxlog functionality to parse and transform your logs as you wish.